Ashtead railway station

 Ashtead railway station is in Ashtead, Surrey, England.
 It is 16 mi 19 chain down the line from London Waterloo.

 History

 Designed by David Field in 1858 and opened by the Epsom and Leatherhead Railway, part of the London and South Western Railway, it became a joint station between that railway and the London, Brighton and South Coast Railway and was absorbed into the Southern Railway by the grouping of 1923.
 The station passed to the Southern Region of British Railways on nationalisation in 1948.

 When sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the privatisation of British Rail.

-Before its renovation, the station was designed by Nigel Wikeley in the typical 'CLASP' manner, with a long and low design constructed from prefabricated materials.
+In the 1970s, the station was redesigned by Nigel Wikeley in the typical CLASP manner, with a long and low design constructed from prefabricated materials.
 The main ticket office building was rebuilt in 2013.
+As part of the National Station Improvements Programme (NSIP) new station buildings have been designed by engineers Sinclair Knight Merz and BPR Architects.